 Goodwill represents the excess of the cost of an acquired business over the net of the amounts assigned to assets acquired and liabilities assumed.
 Our goodwill balance as of December 31, 2008 was \$505.7 million.
 Pursuant to the provisions of Statement of Financial Accounting Standards, or SFAS, No. 142, "Goodwill and Other Intangible Assets," goodwill is required to be tested at the reporting unit level for impairment annually or whenever indications of impairment arise.
 Impairment exists when the carrying amount of goodwill exceeds its implied fair value, resulting in an impairment charge for this excess.
 In accordance with SFAS No. 142, we aggregate our business components into reporting units and test for goodwill impairment.
 In testing for a potential impairment of goodwill, we estimate the fair value of each of our reporting units and compare this fair value to the carrying value of the reporting units.
 In estimating the fair value of our reporting units, we use a discounted cash flow analysis, which involves estimating the expected after-tax cash flows that will be generated by each of the reporting units and then discounting these cash flows to present value.
 Significant estimates and projections are utilized when determining expected cash flows, such as revenue growth rates and profitability.
 As such, an impairment test involves considerable management judgment and estimates.
 Pursuant to our policy, we performed the annual goodwill impairment test as of April 30, 2008 and determined that no impairment of goodwill existed as of that date.
 Further, we evaluated whether any events have occurred or any circumstances have changed since April 30, 2008 that would indicate goodwill may have become impaired since our annual impairment test.
 In this evaluation, we considered qualitative factors such as any adverse change in the business climate, any loss of key personnel, and any unanticipated competition.
-Additionally, we considered quantitative factors such as our current estimates of the future profitability of our reporting units, our current stock price, and our market capitalization compared to our book value.
-Based on this evaluation, we determined that no indications of impairment have arisen since our annual goodwill impairment test.
+Additionally, we considered quantitative factors such as on current estimates of the future profitability o